 Unit testing is done by the developers when a feature enhancement or a bug-fix is applied to a module of a web-application.
 Unit testing can be strenuous if a developer has to work over multiple code changes for different modules.

 We've multiple unit testing frameworks specific to each programming language such as JUnit for Java, NUnit for Python, and more, to help us automate unit testing.
-Selenium is compatible with these unit testing frameworks and can help developers quickly validate their unit testing over various browsers + OS combinations.
+Selenium testing tool is compatible with these unit testing frameworks and can help developers quickly validate their unit testing over various browsers + OS combinations.

 In system testing, testers check the compliance of the system with specific requirements.
 It involves testing functionality of a module from an end-to-end perspective.
 Testers neither have any tests executed previously nor do they have any context of the code.
 A QA professional could draft a script to verify the functionality of the entire system.

 Selenium automation can help you with black box testing scripts, saving you the bandwidth to come up with more unique test scenarios.

 In Integration testing, the QA team performs tests to make sure that components or units working fine independently work well even when put together.
 Testers verify that the modules give the same output even after they integrate.
 This takes place when more than one module is combined together to exhibit a functionality

 Selenium automation can help you perform a thorough round of integration testing in every release cycle.
 That way, you can easily evaluate how multiple individual modules of your web-app would behave when put together.